 To stay on track, write a mock press release at the beginning stage of your plan.
 Draft a release that tells the public everything you hope to achieve and work towards making that news a reality.
-Here are some free press release templates to help you get started.

 4. Start Creating Your Unique Message

 A successful message covers more than just features and benefits.
 It needs to be unique, simple, short, and attention grabbing.
 The message should tell potential buyers in 10 words or less what problem you’re going to solve.